vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 # &#128161; Overview
-**Dynamic array** is a dynamic size implementation of an array, used when the number of elements is not known ahead of time, and flexibility is prioritized over memory efficiency.
-The name comes from its ability to resize during runtime, allowing the array to grow or shrink as needed while maintaining a contiguous memory structure.
+**Dynamic array** is an implementation of an array where the size is dynamic, meaning it can be changed during runtime.
+Its name comes from this characteristic.
 Knowledge and understanding of it lay a solid foundation in designing data structures and optimizing their application.
 <p align="center"><img src="./Images/DynamicArray.png"/></p>

-## Introduction
-Currently in Progress...

 ## Important Details
-Currently in Progress...
+1. **Size (Dynamic)** — dynamic array can't change its size in a direct way, instead it creates a new array of the required size, copies the values, and adjusts memory allocation.
+Since this process involves multiple operations, dynamic arrays leverage the concept of capacity to minimize the need for frequent resizing.
+2. **Capacity** — dynamic array includes a feature called capacity, which refers to the maximum number of possible elements for which memory is currently allocated within array.
+3. **Time for Allocation (Runtime)** — dynamic array doesn't require knowing size at its creation, meaning its size can be based on values that are not known during compilation.
+4. **Place for Allocation (Heap)** — dynamic array is allocated in the heap memory section, meaning size can be extremely large compared to the stack and provided there is enough available memory.
+5. **Memory Management (Manual)** — dynamic array requires manual memory management, meaning you must handle allocation and deallocation yourself, which introduces risks such as dangling pointers or memory leaks, if not properly managed.

 ## Operations